-Many people who were exposed to religion as children are so scarred by the experience that they turn away from it entirely.
-This is understandable—irresponsible parents and religious leaders cause real damage.
-But if we judged psychoanalysis by the same standard we apply to religion, we might arrive at the same conclusion and dismiss it entirely.
-The question worth asking is whether there's something genuine beneath the institutional failures.
+Many people who were exposed to religion as children find themselves turning away from it as adults.
+This is understandable—early religious experiences aren't always positive.
+But if we judged psychoanalysis by the same standard, we might dismiss it too.
+The question worth asking is whether there's something genuine beneath the surface.

 Two Competing Frameworks